Singerocybe clitocyboides

-Singerocybe clitoboides is a species of fungus in the genus Singerocybe.
+Singerocybe clitocyboides is a species of fungus in the genus Singerocybe.
 It is endemic to Australia and New Zealand.

 Taxonomy

 The species was described in 1887 by Cooke and Massee as Agaricus clitocyboides.
 The holotype specimen was collected from Gippsland, Victoria Australia.
 In 2014, A. clitocyboides was moved to the genus Singerocybe by Zhu, Yang and Gates as Singerocybe clitocyboides (Cooke & Massee) Zhu L. Yang, J. Qin & G.M.
 Gates, comb. nov.

 Description

 The pileus ranges from 25 to 50 mm in diameter, that is convex depressed in shape.The pileus is a pale yellow to orange colour that is glabrous and smooth, that occasionally is tinged with red.

 The stipe is 35–50 mm in length and 50–75 mm in width, it is centrally attached.
 It is curved and subclavate in shape, with a pale whitish colour.
 The stipe has a solid structure with no chambers located within it.

 The lamellae are crowded and thin, that are structured in a collarium that are a broad white colour.
 The spores of Singerocybe clitocyboides are elliptic/ellipsoid in shape and have a size of 5 x 2u.